phyrondev/openimageio/README.md

 fn main() -> Result<()> {
     // Create an app-global, shared cache that will persist after this
     // instance gets dropped.
+    //
-    let image_cache = ImageCache::shared(
+    // I.e. there is only one such shared cache per process. let image_cache = ImageCache::shared(
         // Persist cache accross this process.
         true